autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/index.md

 ### Data Type Definition

 Do not share the types in AD API unless they are obviously the same to avoid changes in one API affecting another.
-Also, implementation-dependent types, including Component Interface, should not be used in AD API for the same reason.
+Also, implementation-dependent types, including the component interface, should not be used in AD API for the same reason.
 Use the type in AD API in implementation, or create the same type and copy the data to convert the type.

 ### Constants and Enumeration